octopress/ink/README.md

 should probably talk to me directly.

 ## Roadmap
-- Add support for fonts, images and misc asset.
 - Write an example theme
 - Write an example plugin
 - Add support for Sass (probably a separate plugin).
 - Add support for compiling and stitching javascript/coffeescript.
 - Ensure Guard Jekyll Plus handles assets properly.
--

 ## Contributing